 2. Rebuild while recognizing your negative experiences.

 Focusing on the positive impact of the challenges they have faced can be a powerful way to stay resilient despite being a marginalized family member.
 Be proud of your differences.
 Focus on the ways you are stronger today because of what you have been through.
-For example, some black sheep shared that they sought higher education to support themselves, just in case their families disowned them or refused to support them later in life.
+For example, some marginalized family members shared that they sought higher education to support themselves, just in case their families disowned them or refused to support them later in life.
 This is a positive outcome from a negative situation.
 Try to reframe your marginalization as positive even while acknowledging that it is painful.

 3. Create and negotiate boundaries with family members.